|Home > Help >Membership & account>Rules & policies>Images and text policy|

-You can use images and text descriptions from the eBay product catalog in your listings without violating this policy.
 The product catalog may include, at our discretion, select seller-generated images or photos from seller listings.
-Unless the seller opts out of this program, the inclusion of such seller-generated photos in the eBay product catalog and the use of catalog content by eBay sellers in their eBay listings is authorized under the User Agreement.
+The inclusion of seller-generated photos in the eBay product catalog and the use of catalog content by eBay sellers in their eBay listings is authorized under the User Agreement.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.